comtalyst/Minesweepers/README.md

 These agents will also simulate genetic algorithms in order to select only high-fitness models to be passed to the next generation.
 (That's why we have multiple bots).<br>

 This project is part of the Independent Study in Advanced Programming course at George School.<br>
+Some parts of the codes were provided by the instructor, Travis.<br>

 Note that the codes have been kept in the original form at the time of submission.